elastic/integrations/packages/gcp/docs/loadbalancing.md

-# Loadbalancers
+# Load balancing

 ## Metrics

-The `loadbalancer_metrics` dataset fetches HTTPS, HTTP, and Layer 3 metrics from https://cloud.google.com/load-balancing/[Load Balancing] in Google Cloud Platform.
-It contains all metrics exported from the https://cloud.google.com/monitoring/api/metrics_gcp#gcp-loadbalancing[GCP Load Balancing Monitoring API].
+The `loadbalancer_metrics` dataset fetches HTTPS, HTTP, and Layer 3 metrics from [Load Balancing](https://cloud.google.com/load-balancing/) in Google Cloud Platform.
+It contains all metrics exported from the [GCP Load Balancing Monitoring API](https://cloud.google.com/monitoring/api/metrics_gcp#gcp-loadbalancing).

-An example event for `loadbalancer` looks as following:
+An example event for `loadbalancing` looks as following:

 ```json
 {